BACON BREAKFAST SANDWICH ON SOURDOUGH BREAD

 Heat the oven to 350ºF.

-First, spread the bacon on the baking sheet lined with aluminium or parchment paper and season with salt and pepper.
-Cook in the oven for 15 minutes or until golden.
+First, spread the bacon on the baking sheet lined with aluminium or parchment paper.
+Cook in the oven for 15 minutes, until nicely golden.

 While the bacon is cooking, slice your bread.
 I use one slice of bread cut in two for each sandwich.
 Toast the bread if you’d like.
-We like to throw ours on our skillet just to crisp them a little.
 Spread the bottom slice of your sandwich with mustard.
-Drizzle the oil or butter on a pan and add the mushrooms, stirring once in a while, until golden brown.
-Remove from the pan and fry the eggs on the same pan, adding more oil or butter to the pan beforehand if needed.
+Drizzle a pan with the oil or butter and add the mushrooms, stirring once in a while, until golden brown.
+Set aside and fry the eggs on the same pan, adding more oil or butter to the pan beforehand if needed.
 Slice some cheese.

 Once the bacon is ready, assemble your sandwich.
 Place the mushrooms on top of the mustard, then the bacon and the egg.
-Top with some greens and close your sandwich.
+Top with some greens and devour!

 Hi!
 I’m Steph.
 Originally from Montréal, I moved to Toronto in 2015.
 I spend my days working at the most quaint Swedish coffee shop making cinnamon buns and adding cardamom to everything I bake.
 In this blog, I want to share with you recipes that remind me of home, travel stories filled with new food discoveries and the restaurants, coffee shops and bakeries I love to visit most in my new city.